Dough Ball

 Dough ball weights by pizza style

-The weight of each dough ball determines the size and thickness of the finished pizza.
+The dough ball weight determines the size and thickness of the finished pizza.
 Choose based on your target style:

 Use a kitchen scale for every divide.
-Eyeballing creates uneven pizzas — one too thick, the next too thin.
+Eyeballing creates uneven pizzas.
 Consistency comes from weighing.

 Calculating dough ball weight

-If you know your target pizza size and thickness, you can calculate the ball weight using baker's percentages.
+If you know your target pizza size, you can calculate the ball weight using baker's percentages.
 For a standard Neapolitan at 65% hydration:

 - 30cm pizza = ~250g dough ball